ActiveInferenceInstitute/ActiveInferenceJournal/GuestStream/GuestStream_044/Transcripts/Prose/gs044-1_ActInf GuestStream 044.1 ~ Tsuchiya & Saigo, Category Theory, Consciousness, Integrated Information.wav.sentences.csv_transcript.md

 1:35:51 _Nao:_
 And so here what this quantum, in this case, quantum kind of system description.
 But it's also true for the quantum cognition.
-And in my case, it is also true for the quantum coria hypothesis, is that some kind of chore experiencing system is interacting with the wired, but through the sort of membrane, or sort of that like a mark of branch like thing is already filtering interaction as a sensory input and out tension.
+And in my case, it is also true for the quantum coria hypothesis, is that some kind of qualia experiencing system is interacting with the wired, but through the sort of membrane, or sort of that like a mark of branch like thing is already filtering interaction as a sensory input and out tension.
 And this part itself is kind of interacting with itself.
 These arrows are the critical part.
 And then if we translate that other way to in our case, this correspond to every coil a of a coil experiencing system S, which is, in the case of IAT, it's called a complex observer, a times instrument of a system s prime, S prime.
-And this S prime here, I think, will include all the neural net processes that support the underlying choreography, but it doesn't really necessarily directly include the external environment.
+And this S prime here, I think, will include all the neural net processes that support the underlying qualiaography, but it doesn't really necessarily directly include the external environment.
 Many people start to do that, but if you do that, then suddenly hallucination or dreaming and things like that becomes very difficult to explain, including too much.
 I think that corresponds to what you wanted to say, right?